By Eric Vandenbroeck and

 the Jana Sangh for their willingness to use violence, and to work outside of

-the established political institutions, to overturn a democratically-elected
+the established political institutions, to overturn a democratically-elected government.

 Gandhi’s position owing to her close ties with the Soviet Union.
 See Oriana